raghvendra5688/Drug-Repurposing/installation_guide.md

 The following assumes that you have conda and walks you through creating the required conda environment.
+You can install conda from the following link (https://docs.anaconda.com/anaconda/install/).
 Please note that since RDkit is not guaranteed to run on the latest version of python, our suggestion is that you use python 3.6 or earlier.

 1. Create and activate a new python environment and install pip:
 ````